 Yield = 2.5 cups

 Notes: Definitely check out the Food52 website for a beautiful slideshow that documents the process.
 Making lemon cream from scratch is really fun.
 Truthfully, I do not think the scones need any lemon cream at all, but it is kind of fun to have on hand.
 I also think I could have gotten away with adding less butter.
 I don’t even care about things like this, but it tasted so good when I tasted it after half of the butter was added that I thought about stopping then.
 It’s your call.
+UPDATE: Made this with one stick of butter — tasted great to me.
 Also, the lemon cream can be used as a filling for tarts and trifles and mixed with whipped cream to spread over layer cakes.
 I’m still unsure of what I’m going to do with the bulk of mine.

 1/2 cup + 2 tablespoons (5oz/155ml) lemon juice